Euna Kim: Career

 On May 24, 2021, Kim announced her retirement from the entertainment industry through her personal Instagram.

 Personal life

-After retiring from the entertainment industry, Kim has become a Christian missionary.
+After retiring from the entertainment industry and Korea entirely, Kim has become a Christian missionary.

 Relationship and marriage

 On May 24, 2021, Kim posted on her personal Instagram that she has moved back permanently to the United States, is planning on getting married.
 She married her non-celebrity fiancé in November 2021.

+June 11, 2023, Euna gave birth to a little boy they named "Reuel".